Red Flag-Alaska 23-3 Exercise - Refueling fighters during essential realistic combat training

-U.S. Air Force Capt.
-Sean Ogden, a KC-46 Pegasus pilot assigned to the 78th Air Refueling Squadron, flies over the Joint Pacific-Alaska Range Complex during Red Flag-Alaska 23-3, Aug.
-14, 2023.
-This exercise provides unique opportunities to integrate various forces into joint, coalition and multilateral training from simulated forward operating bases.
-(U.S. Air Force photo by Airman 1st Class Quatasia Carter)
+Red Flag-Alaska 23-3, exercise provides unique opportunities to integrate various forces into joint, coalition and multilateral training from simulated forward operating bases.

 |Date Taken: